haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

   If RB1 fails to receive an MTU-ack to a probe of size X from RB2 after k tries (where k is a configurable parameter whose default is 3), then RB1 assumes the RB1-RB2 link cannot support isze X. If X is not greater than Sz, then RB1 sets the "failed minimum MTU test" flag for RB2 in RB1's hello.
 If size X succeeds, and X > Sz, then RB1 advertises the largest tested X for each adjacency in the TRILL Hellos RB1 sends on that link, and RB1 may advertise X as attributes of the link to RB2 in RB1's LSP.

 ### 4.4.
 TRILL-Hello Protocol
+  The TRILL-Hello Protocol is a little different from the Layer 3 IS-IS LAN Hello Protocol and uses a new type of IS-IS messages knwon as a TRILL-Hello.

 #### 4.4.1.
 TRILL-Hello Rationale
+  The reason for definninf this new type of link in TRILL is that in Layer 3 IS-IS, the LAN Hello protocol may elect multiple Desinated Routers (DRs) since, when choosing a DR, routers ignore other routers with whom they do not have 2-way connectivity.
+Also, Layer 3 IS-IS LAN hellos are padded, to avoid forming adjacencies between neighbors that can't speak the maximum-sized packet to each other.
+This means, in Layer 3 IS-IS, the neighbors that have connectivity to each other, but with an MTU on that connection less than what they percieve as maximum sized packets, will not see each other's hellos.
+The result is that routers might from cliques, resulting in the link turnning into multiple pseudonodes.

+  This behavior is fine for Layer 3, but not for Layer 2, where loops may form if there are multiple DRBs.
+Thereform, the TRILL-Hello protocol is a little different from Layer 3 IS-IS's LAN Hello protocol.

+  One other issue with TRILL-Hellos is to ensure that subnets of the information can appear in any single message, and be processable, in the spirit of IS-IS LSPs and CSNPs.
+TRILL-Hello frames, even though they are not padded, can become very large.
+An example where this might be the case is when some sort of backbone technology interconnects hundreds of TRILL sites over what would appear to TRILL to be a giant Ethernet, where the RBridge connected to that cloud will perceive that backbone to be a single link with hundreds of neighbors.

+  In TRILL (Unlike in Layer 3 IS-IS), the DRB is selected based solely on priority and MAC address.
+In other words, if RB2 receives a TRILL-Hello from RB1 with higher (priority, MAC), RB2 defers to RB1 as DRB, regardless of whether RB1 lists RB2 in RB1's TRILL-Hello.

+  Although the neighbor list in a TRILL-Hello does not influence the DRB election, it does determine what is announced in LSPs.
+RB1 only reports links to Rbridges with which it has two way connectivity.
+If RB1 is the DRB on a link, and for whatever reason (MTU mismatch, or one-way connectivity) RB1 and RB2 to not have two-way connectivity, then RB2 does not report a link to RB1 (or the psedunode), and RB1 (or RB1 on behalf of the pseudonode) does not report a link to RB2.

 #### 4.4.2.
 TRILL-Hello Contents and Timing
 ##### 4.4.2.1.
 TRILL Neighbor List
 #### 4.4.3.
 TRILL MTU-Probe and TRILL Hello VLAN Tagging